Election win for Thai PM Anutin’s Bhumjaithai Party could boost market: analysts

 The “clear political outcome” also signals a “headline positive (that) will remove any near-term political overhang on Thai economic growth”, as well as significantly reduce the need for the Bank of Thailand to support growth, they added.

-In recent years, the kingdom’s gross domestic product growth has lagged that of its regional peers by a significant margin.
-This is due to a lack of clear policy direction and structural problems – such as slowed consumption due to elevated household debt and an ageing population – that have been exacerbated by external headwinds.
+In recent years, the kingdom’s gross domestic product growth has lagged that of its regional peers significantly.
+A lack of clear policy direction and external headwinds have exacerbated structural problems, such as slowed consumption due to elevated household debt and an ageing population.

 However, economic policies may take a turn for the better, under a “stable, durable government (that allows) the authorities to pursue much-needed structural reforms to lift medium-term economic growth”, the OCBC economists said.